Optional QualityA filter that specifies a quality bar for how much filtering is done to identify faces.

 reasons.
 Some examples are an object that's misidentified as a face, a face that's too blurry,

 filtering is performed.
-The default value is NONE
+The default value is NONE.

 To use quality filtering, the collection you are using must be associated with version 3 of the face model or higher.

-SimilarityThe minimum level of confidence in the face matches that a match must meet to be
+Optional SimilarityThe minimum level of confidence in the face matches that a match must meet to be

-included in the FaceMatches
+included in the FaceMatches array.

 The input image as base64-encoded bytes or an S3 object.
 If you use the AWS CLI to call Amazon Rekognition operations, passing base64-encoded image bytes is not supported.